317: No Such Thing As Panic Buying Frankincense

 Yeah.

-and you need to send a signal to some people, but you've forgotten your phone and your, you know, Pedra or whatever else you were going to use to summon them.
+and you need to send a signal to some people, but you've forgotten your phone and your, you know, pager or whatever else you were going to use to summon.

 You've woken up from a nightmare.